-The Worship Board just opposite the school entrance offers pupils, staff and visitors a chance to reflect upon the values that we explore though Collective Worship within school.
-There are altars in both the small and large halls as a focus for our acts of Collective Worship.
+The current Collective Worship theme for each half term is displayed around the school to enable pupils, staff and visitors a chance to reflect upon the values that we explore through Collective Worship within school.
+Our altars in both the small and large halls are a focus for our acts of Collective Worship.

 These themes will be linked to our school values of Faith, Harmony, Respect and Life Long Learning.